Patient Privacy Notice

 Except where prohibited by federal or state laws that require special privacy protections, we may use and disclose your PHI for treatment, payment and health care operations without your prior authorization as follows:

 We may use and disclose your PHI in order to obtain payment for the health care products and services that we provide to you and for other payment activities related to the services that we provide.
 For example, we may contact your insurer, pharmacy benefit manager or other health care payer to determine whether it will pay for health care products and services you need and to determine the amount of your co-payment, deductible or co-insurance.
-We will bill you or a third-party payer for the cost of health care products and services we provide to you.
-The information on or accompanying the bill may include information that identifies you, as well as information about the services that were provided to you or the medications you are taking.
+We may contact you about a payment or balance due on your account.
 We may also disclose your PHI to other health care providers or HIPAA covered entities who may need it for their payment activities.

 Health Care Operations